geraldloss/glcrossword/Documentation/Administration/Migration/Index.rst

 .. figure:: ../../Images/empty_flexform.png
 	:alt: Empty flexform of glcrossword

-Make bevore the upgrade screenshots of the old flexform with all the settings and reconfigure after the upgrade the flexform in the plugin manually.
+Make before the upgrade screenshots of the old flexform with all the settings and reconfigure after the upgrade the flexform in the plugin manually.

 .. figure:: ../../Images/filled_flexform_1.png
 	:alt: The first tab of the filled flexform